MeaghanCampbell/rock-fit-2/README.md

-# rock-fit-app
+# Description

-The App for Climbers to train and learn from others.
+Rock Fit v2 is the second version of am app for rock climbers to create custom training plans, track their progress and learn from others to improve performance at a niche sport.
+RockFit2 is a full stack application utilizing Node.js, Express.js, MongoDB, Mongoose, Vue, Vite, Tailwind, JavaScript, & CSS.

+## Usage

+Production link coming soon...

 ## Recommended IDE Setup